BBC America: Original programming and co-productions

 BBC America has also branched into co-producing British series, including Robin Hood, The Musketeers, Killing Eve, Mood and from its fourth series, the revival of Doctor Who (until 2022).
-They also co-produced the Canadian series Orphan Black.
+They also co-produced the Canadian series Orphan Black with Bell Media's Space channel.

 Newscasts

 BBC America used to broadcast BBC World News each Monday through Friday morning from 6:00 to 8:00 am Eastern and Pacific Time.
-All news programs now air exclusively on the BBC World News channel, also distributed by AMC Networks in the United States.
+All news programs now air exclusively on the BBC News Channel, also distributed by AMC Networks in the United States.

 The weekday morning (6:00–9:00 am Eastern) simulcast used to include BBC World News bulletins, World Business Report, Sport Today, Asia Today, and a one-hour bulletin called World News Today.
 Most of these were removed from the schedule without any announcement on April 6, 2009.
 The weekend morning (6:00–6:30 am ET) simulcast was also abruptly dropped on April 4, 2009.
 According to BBC America, the simulcast was dropped because of disappointing ratings.

-From 2007 to 2011, BBC America broadcast BBC World News America, a live Washington, DC–based program anchored by Matt Frei.
+From 2007 to 2011, BBC America broadcast BBC World News America, a live Washington, D.C.–based program anchored by Matt Frei.
 Katty Kay served as a Washington-based correspondent.
 On February 18, 2011, network management announced that BBC World News America would be dropped from BBC America and would instead be broadcasting only on the BBC World News channel and PBS member stations in the United States.

-The network was in discussions to unveil a weekly news program fronted by Newsnight host Jeremy Paxman, who was to introduce a synopsis of Newsnight items with an international aspect and was expected to bring his brash interviewing style to bear on American politicians.
-An international edition of Newsnight debuted on February 29, 2008, in the 10-pm time slot.
+The network was in discussions to unveil a weekly news program fronted by Newsnight host Jeremy Paxman, who was to introduce a synopsis of Newsnight items with an international aspect and was expected to bring his interviewing style to bear on American politicians.
+An international edition of Newsnight debuted on February 29, 2008, in the 10 pm time slot.
 This program was cancelled in November 2008, but the announcement of the program's cancellation was not made until April 2009.

-During major breaking news events, the network sometimes replaces scheduled programs with coverage from BBC World News; the London bombings in July 2005 was one example.
-BBC World News's American coverage started out sparse, but has expanded within the last decade on several providers throughout the United States, generally alongside BBC America as part of AMC Networks' retransmission consent negotiations (one previous example is New York City-based Cablevision, which did not carry BBC America until August 2011) or BBC World News America, an American-focused news program presented by Katty Kay and usually from Washington, DC, mainly carried by American public television stations through a distribution agreement with Washington PBS member station WETA-TV.
+During major breaking news events, the network sometimes replaces scheduled programs with coverage from BBC News; the London bombings in July 2005 was one example.
+BBC News's American coverage started out sparse, but has expanded within the last decade on several providers throughout the United States, generally alongside BBC America as part of AMC Networks' retransmission consent negotiations (one previous example is New York City-based Cablevision, which did not carry BBC America until August 2011) or BBC World News America, an American-focused news program presented by Katty Kay and usually from Washington, D.C., mainly carried by American public television stations through a distribution agreement with Washington PBS member station WETA-TV.